cepgen/website/processes-devel.md

 As this object is pure virtual, the two following members have to be defined for any factorised process:

-- {cpp:func}`cepgen::proc::FactorisedProcess::prepareFactorisedPhaseSpace`, to initialise all the process-local kinematic variables (if needed) ;
+- {cepgen}`cepgen::proc::FactorisedProcess::prepareFactorisedPhaseSpace`, to initialise all the process-local kinematic variables (if needed) ;
-- {cpp:func}`cepgen::proc::FactorisedProcess::computeFactorisedMatrixElement` to retrieve the central matrix element weight that will be convoluted to the incoming parton fluxes and the event Jacobian to form the total matrix element weight.
+- {cepgen}`cepgen::proc::FactorisedProcess::computeFactorisedMatrixElement` to retrieve the central matrix element weight that will be convoluted to the incoming parton fluxes and the event Jacobian to form the total matrix element weight.

 The two-parton (or more generally the full central kinematics) can be generated automatically by CepGen according to the two scenarios enumerated above: collinear, or transverse momentum-dependent parton emission.